Josh Lowe Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to give up 121 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Astros pitchers combine to allow 122 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The righty last appeared on Sunday against the Oakland Athletics, when he tossed 5 2/3 innings, allowing two earned runs while giving up one hit.
+- The righty's last appearance came on Sunday against the Oakland Athletics, when he tossed six innings, surrendering two earned runs while giving up six hits.

-- The 26-year-old has amassed an ERA of 4.32, with 8.3 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.